Summoned-Archfiend/PolymorphicComponents/chapters/2_building_polymorphic_components.md

 } & React.ComponentPropsWithoutRef<T>;
 ```

 We will need further changes to this yet as we improve the type safety of our Component.
 It is important to note that wiht how this is working so far we do have the capability to render custom Components via the ```as``` prop.
 This is because our generic currently extends ElementType which itself also extends another type definition ComponentType.
+This ComponentType also extends a union of ComponentClass and FunctionComponent (meaning it can handle both class and functional components).

 [<< prev](./1_introduction.md)